-Plan the 24 hours what you have.
+Plan the 24 hours that you have.
 Study for sufficient time.
 Go through at least three subjects in a day.
-Apart from studying, set a time aside for your relaxation.
+Apart from studying, set time aside for your relaxation.
 Do whatever interests you – listen to instrumental music, draw, paint or watch an infotainment channel for not more than an hour.

 2. Write What You Learn

 Once you have learnt the topic, make it a habit of writing it down.
 Experts advise that you must try to write it down at a fast pace though it’s sensible if you don’t spoil your handwriting in this practice.
 This habit of writing a topic will let you analyse how much time you are taking for it.
 It will ultimately help you to manage your time during the CBSE Class 6 exam.